 12:00 | Arrival, light lunch and exhibition with SME demonstrations

 13:15 | Introduction: EPIC and local successes in Cornwall by Professor Ray Jones

 Followed by students who have acted as digital health champions talking about their experience and contribution to EPIC, and then demonstrations from three Cornish companies (two software, one robotics) supported by EPIC and the knowledge transfer process:

 - Richard Wyatt Haynes, HCI.
-A digital software company transforming healthcare with supportive content and analytics.
+Transforming healthcare with digital information.

 - Jake Gibson Sutton Shaw, Robotriks.
 Robotics-focused research and development company.

 - Richard Doig, Hug.
 Developed a holistic platform to analyse employee wellbeing and match smart benefits to employee needs.

 14:30 | Tea/coffee break